iCode13/javascript-challenge/README.md

    * An HTML webpage that displays data in a table created using multiple input tags, so as to allow the user to set multiple filters while searching for UFO sightings.

 ## Technologies
-The languages, libraries and other tools used in this project are as below, and with their versions:
+The languages and libraries used in this project are as below:

    * JavaScript
    * CSS